There are several ways to analyze a security to decide whether it’s worth investing in. Most approaches fall into two broad categories:

 Fixed assets

-These are long-term tangible (physical) assets that are expected to be utilized for at least one year, which typically include:
+These are long-term tangible (physical) assets expected to be used for at least one year.
+Typical fixed assets include:

 Intangible assets

-These are long-term intangible (non-physical) assets that are expected to be utilized for at least one year.
-Intangible assets are various forms of intellectual property, including:
+These are long-term intangible (non-physical) assets expected to be used for at least one year.
+Intangible assets are forms of intellectual property, including:

 Long-term liabilities

-These are bills, loans, or payments due to third parties in more than one year (sometimes 20-30 years later).
+These are bills, loans, or payments due in more than one year (sometimes 20-30 years later).
 These typically include:

 *A pension is a retirement plan requiring the employer to pay qualifying retirees (usually those that stay employed 20+ years) a certain amount of money until death.